uclaabs/abs/README.md

 + Shark 0.9.1
 + Spark 0.9.1

-Comparing with the matlab-based implementation presented in our full paper,  ABS achieves fast performance with great scalability.
+Note that ABS is different from the sequential implementation ABM presented in [our SIGMOD paper](http://dl.acm.org/citation.cfm?id=2588555.2588579), which is implemented as a middle layer on top of MonetDB using Java and R.

 ### Standalone Setup